 Digging horizontal trenches in your garden can be very disruptive (though the growth does recover).
 Boreholes may be less disruptive, but are likely to be more expensive.
 The whole GSHP installation is likely to be expensive and take time.
 You also need a suitable position for the heat pump inside the house that is not adjacent to a bedroom or quiet room.
-The ground collector needs to be large and deep, else the efficiency will tend to reduce towards the end of a long winter.
+There are potential pitfalls at design stage.
+The ground collector needs to be large and deep, else the energy-efficiency will tend to reduce towards the end of a long winter.

 Advantage of Air Source

 Air source is far easier and cheaper to install.
 The unit would be sited outside the house.
 This might be welcome for smaller houses where there is no room for equipment inside.
 During autumn and spring, a good ASHP is likely to be equally as efficient (same running cost) as Ground Source.